olixbridge/quantify_covid_npis_master_olivia/README.md

 window_size can be changed

-NOTE
-	1. Please be careful when running the file 'dlm_run_both_provinces.R' as it may rewrite the data in the data_output folder.
-Currently, the data are generated using 2000 iterations.

 |Filename|	Description|	Last verified by|
 | :---: | :---: | :---: |
 |change_point.R 	|The progression of Rt in the absence of intervention	|July 15